zeldaret/oot/docs/music_macro_language.md

 ... various instructions here ...
 end

-.include "alternate.mus.inc" # This is the same as though alternate.mus.inc was written directly here.
+.include "alternate.seq.inc" # This is the same as though alternate.seq.inc was written directly here.
 ```

 **constants.inc**